 Our vision is to be a well-positioned, top three generator of power in selected core markets.
 Central to this vision is the pursuit of a well-balanced generation business that is diversified in terms of geographic location, fuel type and dispatch level.
-Currently, approximately 79% of our net generation capacity is located in the United States in four core markets: our Northeast, South Central and West Coast regions, and our recently added North Central region.
-Upon completion of our pending project acquisitions from Conectiv, we intend to add a Mid-Atlantic region as our fifth core market.
+Currently, approximately 79% of our net generation capacity is located in the United States in five core markets: our Northeast, South Central and West Coast regions, and our recently added North Central and Mid-Atlantic regions.
 With our diversified asset base, we seek to have generating capacity available to back up any given facility during its outages, whether planned or unplanned, while having ample resources to take advantage of peak power market price opportunities and periods of constrained availability of generating capacity, fuels and transmission.